duolu/fmkit/README.md

 ## The Data Repository

 Here is a description of the dataset we have collected to facilitate our research on in-air-handwriting.
 We have IRB approval of this data collection (Arizona State University STUDY00008279 and STUDY00010539).
 Currently, the "word-210" dataset is openly available [here](https://drive.google.com/drive/folders/1RXj0t8NMYt_Jr5lW-BIeAIxw4aX5VshV?usp=sharing).
-If you would like to use other datasets related to in-air-handwriting of ID and passcode, please fill this [application](https://docs.google.com/document/d/1AHX3lj1mjm4ZZEZTHNdm3xDmJAAWi7P6bIdLlBNZ8PA/edit?usp=sharing) send us an email (see the "authors" section below).

 Two devices are used (shown in the following figure): a wearable device (a custom-made data glove with inertial sensors) and a contactless 3D camera (the Leap Motion controller).
 The data repository contains the following five datasets.